UB-Quantic/Transmon-Operative-System/Ad Hoc Labber Driver for Single Qubit_Qutrit control/SingleQubit_Control_Externaly_Importable_Pulse_Seq/README.md

 In particular we have developed the following options:

-> One may continue using this drivers as the good old SingleQubit_Signal_Generator by unchecking the "Import pulse sequence from external file" option in the driver config window.
+- One may continue using this drivers as the good old SingleQubit_Signal_Generator by unchecking the "Import pulse sequence from external file" option in the driver config window.

-> If you instead wish to import pulses externaly, then there are three options:
+- If you instead wish to import pulses externaly, then there are three options:

- - Ignore the pulses outputed by the SingleQubit_Signal_Generator options in the config window and just output the array info imported externally.
-For that check the box in the window that says "Ignore the pulses designed by the driver and output the ones of the .txt"
+  > Ignore the pulses outputed by the SingleQubit_Signal_Generator options in the config window and just output the array info imported externally.
+For that, check the box in the window that says "Ignore the pulses designed by the driver and output the ones of the .txt"

- - Mix the pulses designed with the SingleQubit_Signal_Generator like interface with the imported ones.
+  > Mix the pulses designed with the SingleQubit_Signal_Generator like interface with the imported ones.
 Here you might intersperse the imported pulses rather after the pre-pulses and before the rest of pulses, or after the pre-pulses and after the main pulses but before the readout and tomography pulses.

 Note that these three options allow all the possible combinations of pulse sequences:
- 	- just driver pre-config pulses (pre-pulses, main pulses and readout, tomography pulses)
+ 	> Just driver pre-config pulses (pre-pulses, main pulses and readout/tomography pulses)
-	- just imported pulses
+	> Just imported pulses
-	- (pre-pulses) + imported ones + (main pulses) + (readout,tomography pulses)
+	> (Pre-pulses) + imported ones + (main pulses) + (readout,tomography pulses)
    	where by parenthesis we mean that they can be added or not at wish.
       Note that as pre-pulses can be chosen to overlap with the rest of the pulses, we even allow the option to superimpose external and driver given pulses.
 Options are unlimited!